 These types of phishing attacks account for over 80% of reported internet security incidents.

 In 2019, 71% of companies that experienced malware activity saw it spread from one employee to another.
-While 85% of companies surveyed believe the volume of email spoofing will increase, only 1 in 5 companies offer monthly training sessions to educate employees on the dangers of links and attachments in emails.
+While 85% of companies surveyed believe the volume of email spoofing will increase, only one in five companies offers monthly training sessions to educate employees on the dangers of links and attachments in emails.

 2. Cybersecurity Data Breaches Are Expensive

-Every minute, around $2,900,000 is lost to cybercriminals, and companies pay $25 per minute on average to cybersecurity breaches.
-Damage costs from ransomware attacks are predicted to grow 57x or more from 2015 to 2021.
+Every minute, around $2,900,000 is lost to cybercriminals, and companies pay $25 per minute on average for cybersecurity breaches.
+Damage costs from ransomware attacks were predicted to grow 57x or more from 2015 to 2021.

 3. 70% of All Cryptocurrency Transactions Will Soon Be Related to Illegal Activity